-- the usual, average, or typical state, degree, form
+- "the usual, average, or typical state, degree, form"

 - "Conforming with or constituting a norm or standard or level or type or social norm; not abnormal"

-- "Being approximately average or within certain limits in e.g., intelligence and development; "a perfectly normal child."
+- "Being approximately average or within certain limits in e.g., intelligence and development; 'a perfectly normal child'."

 - "Something regarded as a normative example"

-If homosexuality is considered normal because it occasionally occurs in the animal kingdom, then this does not support it being normal since it is practiced by a small percent of animal populations which is below the norm.
+If homosexuality is considered normal because it occasionally occurs in the animal kingdom, then this does not support it being normal since it is practiced by a small percent of animal populations which is far below the norm.

-If, however, an appeal is made to the fact that homosexuality occurs within animals regardless of the percentage of the occurrence, then this has problems because it implies that whatever occurs in the animal kingdom is normal for us.
+If, however, an appeal is made to the fact that homosexuality occurs within animals regardless of the percentage of the occurrence, then this also has problems because it implies that whatever occurs in the animal kingdom is normal for humans.
 Then wouldn't this mean that it is normal to eat your young, to eat other creatures alive, to lie in wait to ambush and kill, sniff other human being's rear ends, eat placentas, barf up food to give to your young, and eat your own feces?
-But, since people will differentiate between a sexual conduct and eating poop, they apply the it-is-done-in-the-animal-kingdom standard of morality to themselves in a selective fashion--particularly when it centers around their fleshly desires.
+But, since people will differentiate between sexual conduct and eating poop, they apply the it-is-done-in-the-animal-kingdom standard of morality to themselves in a selective fashion--particularly when it centers around their fleshly desires.

-So, whenever anyone says that homosexuality is normal, it becomes obvious that the standard of normality either doesn't exist or when they try and cite one, it works against them.
+So, whenever anyone says that homosexuality is normal, it becomes obvious that the standard of normality either doesn't exist or when they try to cite one, it works against them.
 Is homosexuality a normal practice?
 I certainly don't see how it could be.